kevinwatson/rails-microservices-book/100-chapter-09.md

 Now we'll need to create a directory for our project.
 As you follow along, you'll create three project sub-directories, one for our shared Protobuf messages, one for our ActiveRecord Ruby on Rails server application that stores the data in a SQLite database and one for our ActiveRemote client application that will provide a front-end for our ActiveRecord service.

-Personally, I like to create projects in my `~/projects` directory.
-Following this tutorial, you should end up with the following directories (and many files and directories in each directory).
+Following along in this tutorial, you should end up with the following directories (and many files and directories in each directory).
+The directory `rails-microservices-sample-code` is named after the GitHub repo found at https://github.com/kevinwatson/rails-microservices-sample-code.

 * rails-microservices-sample-code
   * chapter-09